Exodus and Trezor work together to take your wallet's security to a new level. Both Trezor Model T and Trezor One are compatible with Exodus.

 Yes!
 You can connect multiple compatible Trezor hardware wallets to Exodus.

 Each Trezor will appear as a separate portfolio.
 You will only be able to send from the Trezor that is currently connected.
 Others will appear as read-only portfolios in your Exodus wallet.

 To connect an additional Trezor, you can follow the steps to set up a new Trezor with Exodus.

 Which assets are supported in the Trezor and Exodus integration?

-As illustrated below, assets with Trezor support will have a green checkmark in the Trezor column on the status page.
+To see all the assets supported in the Trezor and Exodus integration, you can a) look for a checkmark in the Trezor column on the Exodus status page.

 Why can’t I see the funds in my Trezor in Exodus?